Breast

 Prognostic factors

-• No increased risk of malignancy
+• Widely considered to have no increased risk of malignancy

 Case reports